ZeldOcarina/nu-dentistry/invisalign.md

     content: Invisalign and other clear braces often have a similar cost to that of traditional braces.
 Price is determined by the length of the treatment needed.
       Nu Dentistry is determined to make sure you receive the treatment you deserve in a manner you can afford.
-We're prepared to work with you to find a payment plan that is comfortable for you.
+We're prepared to work with you to find a <a href='/dental-financing/' target='_blank' class='paragraph-link'>payment plan</a> that is comfortable
+      for you.
   - heading: IS EARLY ORTHODONTIC TREATMENT NECESSARY?
     content: If your orthodontist says that your child needs braces, then you should listen.
 Early detection and treatment before your child's adult teeth fully